It’s almost inevitable that at some point in your life, you will part ways with your very first home.

 Consider Cosmetic Work

 Great curb appeal is paramount, as it is the first thing a potential buyer will see in photos, or when they come to see the home.
 Have your yard professionally landscaped or add a few new bushes or trees.
+Have your gutters cleaned by Clean Pro Gutter Cleaning Durham or a similar company and wash down your siding.
 Inside the home, consider repainting a room or two to freshen things up, or replace worn or dated carpet.